 Others (In no particular order):

-Butler National, Olympia Fields, Inverness, Bandon Trails, Old Macdonald, Pete Dye Golf Club, Crooked Stick, The Pete Dye Course at French Lick, Valhalla Golf Club, The Preserve, Mayacama, Arcadia Bluffs, Harbour Town, Bel-Air Country Club, Blackwolf Run, Erin Hills, Eastward HO!, Culver Academy Course, Cog Hill Dubsdread, Torrey Pines, PGA National, Lakeside Golf Club, Sycamore Hills, Kapalua – Plantation, Meadow Club, Innisbrook, TPC Harding Park, Caledonia, Moraine Country Club, Conway Farms, Dunes Golf and Beach Club, NCR Country Club, TPC Deere Run, Dormie Club, Tobacco Road Golf Club, Wannamoisett Country Club, Atlantic Beach Country Club, Sandpiper Golf Club, TPC Las Vegas.
+Butler National, Olympia Fields – North, Inverness, Bandon Trails, Old Macdonald, Pete Dye Golf Club, Crooked Stick, The Pete Dye Course at French Lick, Valhalla Golf Club, The Preserve, Mayacama, Arcadia Bluffs, Harbour Town, Bel-Air Country Club, Blackwolf Run, Erin Hills, Eastward HO!, Bandon Trails, Old MacDonald, Culver Academy Course, Cog Hill – Dubsdread, Torrey Pines – South, PGA National – Championship, Lakeside Golf Club, Sycamore Hills, Kapalua – Plantation, Meadow Club, Innisbrook – Copperhead, TPC Harding Park, Caledonia Golf & Fish Club, Moraine Country Club, TPC Myrtle Beach, Conway Farms, Dunes Golf and Beach Club, NCR Country Club, TPC Deere Run, Dormie Club, Tobacco Road Golf Club, Wannamoisett Country Club, Atlantic Beach Country Club, Sandpiper Golf Club, TPC Las Vegas.